gameranonymous/frontend/source/index.md

 - Join us on IRC.
 We are in #gameranonymous on Freenode.
 - ['Fork' this website](https://github.com/gameranonymous/frontend) then submit a 'pull-request', gamer anonymous is a work in progress.
 If you don't know how to use github ask on IRC.
-- Help is needed, [we have a number of open issues on github](https://github.com/gameranonymous/frontend/issues) of things that we need.
+- Your help is wanted and appreciated, [we have a number of open issues on github](https://github.com/gameranonymous/frontend/issues).
+Feel free to participate.